einar-hjortdal/peony/CONTRIBUTING.md

 ## Code standards

-- Comment code when needed.
-Is it obvious why it is written this way?
+- Comment code when needed, use self-explanatory symbol names.

 ### V

 - Prefer factory functions over static methods.
-- Models should validate input: allow a model to quickly return a useful error message to prevent database access when it is obviously going to fail.
+- Both controllers and models should validate input.
+Default values can be created by the controller.
 - Do not use the `[required]` attribute in struct definitions, always manually check values to return adequate error messages.